aviyam/basic/README.md

 - **Management**: `LIST`, `RUN`, `NEW`, `SAVE`, `LOAD`, `EDIT`

 Note: File operations (`SAVE`, `LOAD`, `EDIT`, CLI argument) automatically append `.bas` if no extension is provided.
+Arrays must be declared with `DIM`.
+Indices are 0-based.

 ## Example